dprojects/Woodworking/Docs/README.md

 * **show custom settings:** Allows you to preview the custom settings but you need to click `create` button to store dowels.
 * **create:** This button will store the dowels permanently.

+> [!NOTE]
+> I personally use a [Wolfcraft dowelling jig](https://www.wolfcraft.com/products/wolfcraft/en/EUR/Products/Attachments-for-Machines/Drill-Guides/Dowelling-jig/p/P_4650) to drill 3 mm pilot holes for 4 x 40 mm screws.
+On this dowelling jig I have two sleeves I made myself from 16 mm screws (a small improvement).
+The sleeves are in positions 10 and the stopper in positions 8, so I can drill two holes at once very quickly from each side with high precision with a distance of 50 mm from each edge and with a distance between the holes of 64 mm.
+That is why the default distance for all screws is set this way.

 **Video tutorials:**
 * [Adding dowels improved](https://www.youtube.com/watch?v=6qixKpVKA-0)
 * [Adding dowels](https://www.youtube.com/watch?v=q7tJffBBUGY)